rotem227/ovalo-react/README.md

 console.log( 'Initial state value that will not be updated on state changes: ', initial );
 ```

-The updated state value will be consumed differently from the react environement:
+In order to get the updated state value will be consumed differently from the react environement:

 Deconstruct `register' and declare a function that will be triggered on each state change, and will get the current state value as its argument:

 ```javascript
 const { dispatch, actions, register } = segments.use( 'counter' );